 In this post I’ll show how to quickly setup OpenVPN on your Pi with PiVPN.
 If you repeat the process I took setting this up you should have little to no problem .
 How many clients can a Pi serve?
 I’ve read reports of 3-4, possibly as much as 10, with older Pi’s and Pi 2’s.
-The Pi Zero, the latest and smallest version of the Pi yet, performs on par with the original model B. The links I have listed are what I used as reference to setup WiFi and install OpenVPN.
+The Pi Zero, the latest and smallest version of the Pi yet, performs on par with the original model B. The links I have listed as resources are what I used as reference to setup WiFi and install OpenVPN.
 Let’s get started.

 - Pi Zero